wjko2/DCQA-Discourse-Comprehension-by-Question-Answering/readme.md

-Since the articles are copyrighted, please send us an email to ask for the articles (wjko@outlook.com, jessy@utexas.edu).
-For Newsela please obtain permission from newsela (<href>https://newsela.com/data</href>) first before emailing us.
+Since the articles are copyrighted, please send us an email to ask for the articles (jessy@utexas.edu).
+For the Newsela portion of the data, please obtain permission from newsela (https://newsela.com/data) first before emailing us.
+(Newsela data is free to obtain for researchers).